-Neutering not only prevents unexpected litters of puppies, it has important health benefits, including protecting against UTIs, preventing testicular cancer, and helping to reduce aggression.
+Neutering not only prevents unexpected litters of puppies, but it also has important health benefits, including protecting against UTIs, preventing testicular cancer, and helping to reduce aggression.
 It can also eliminate unwanted behaviors, such as mounting people or objects.
-For instance, neutered dogs won’t be tempted to roam away in search of a mate, which can lead to them getting lost or injured.
-Learn more about neutering at the ASPCA’s website.
+Learn more about neutering.

 Like bladder infections in people, UTIs in dogs can be very painful.
 If your dog has a UTI, you might notice a number of signs, including: